crash1115/5e-training/examples.md

 # Example Uses
-These are just a few of the ways you could use 5e Downtime Tracking to keep track of various things in your game!
+These are just a few of the ways you could use Crash's Tracking & Training (5e) to keep track of various things in your game!
 Use this as inspiration, or do something totally new and different.

 ## Train Thieves Tools Proficiency
 Let's say your ranger saw the rogue pick a lock and thought that was cool.
 Now she wants to train to be able to do that, too.
 Try a setup like this:
 - Type: Ability Score (Dex)
 - Completion Target: 300

 Have your player roll to progress this activity each day they use their downtime to practice.
-A good rough guideline is that it takes an average person about a month of work (I believe the 5e DMG says 4 weeks) to become proficient in a task if they spend 8 hours a day performing it.
+A good rough guideline is that it takes an average person about a month of work to become proficient in a task if they spend 8 hours a day performing it.
 The average person will roll a 10 on this check.
 30 days x 10 = 300 target.
 Players who have good Dex will naturally do better on this check than others on average, thus making the training time a little quicker for them.

 ## Kill 10 Rats
 The RPG classic!
 With Simple progression mode, this one's a snap: